-Gareth Doherty is Associate Professor of Landscape Architecture at Graduate School of Design, Harvard University
+Gareth Doherty is Associate Professor of Landscape Architecture and Director of the Master in Landscape Architecture Programs at Harvard University Graduate School of Design.

 Doherty’s research and teaching focus on the intersections between landscape architecture and anthropology, with a central inquiry of how ethnographic fieldwork methods can inspire and inform design innovations.
 Doherty’s recent research projects have centered on landscape-related practices at various sites across the postcolonial and Islamic worlds, specifically in the Arabian peninsula, West Africa, and Latin America and the Caribbean.